WJAS: Top 40 era

-As young listeners moved to FM for music, the WKTQ's ratings began to fade.
-In 1977, Heftel sold the station to Nationwide Communications, which tried an adult contemporary format, which was also unsuccessful.
+As young listeners moved to the FM dial for music, the WKTQ's ratings began to fade.
+In 1977, Heftel sold the station to Nationwide Communications, which tried an adult contemporary music format, which was also unsuccessful.

 Adult standards

-Nationwide sold the station to Beni Broadcasting, which switched the station to an adult standards format and brought back the WJAS call letters in 1981.
+Nationwide sold the station to Beni Broadcasting.
+It switched the station to an adult standards format and brought back the WJAS call letters in 1981.
 Beni eventually sold WJAS to Renda Broadcasting.
 WJAS was one of the top standards stations in the United States.
 The format of Frank Sinatra, Nat King Cole and Barbra Streisand continued for three decades.

-WJAS boasted of two personalities with long and storied histories in Pittsburgh media: Jack Bogut and Bill "Chilly Billy" Cardille.
+Two WJAS personalities with long and storied histories in Pittsburgh media were Jack Bogut and Bill "Chilly Billy" Cardille.

 In August 2014, Renda Broadcasting sold WJAS to Pittsburgh Radio Partners LLC, a company controlled by Frank Iorio, Jr. The sale, at a price of $1 million, was consummated on August 1, 2014.
 It was Iorio's first radio station purchase in Pittsburgh, as his other stations were all based in Warren.
 Iorio put the Warren stations up for sale in 2017, finding a buyer in Lilly Broadcasting in 2019.

 Talk radio

-As expected, at noon on August 7, 2014, the new owner changed the station to a conservative talk format in response to rumors that WPGB would flip formats from talk to country music.
+At noon on August 7, 2014, the new owner decided to change the station's format.
+It flipped to conservative talk in response to rumors that 104.7 WPGB would flip formats from talk to country music.
 The final song played under the standards format was "One More for the Road" by Frank Sinatra.